jdrevon/PYRA/README.md

    Weight for the regularization function in the total chi-square minimization:
    Typically `[10^3, 10^9]`

 The hyperparameter (mu) is the weight given to the regularization function in the given formula for the chi2 minimization: chi2_TOT = chi2_DATA + mu*f_regularization.
 The mu interval is defined by the user but the ideal value is usually between 10^2 and 10^6.
 We usually first want to scan in between [10^3,10^9] to have a broad overview of the impact of our hyperparameter on the output of the image reconstruction.
-For a given s
-For a given set of parameter (pixelsize,FoV,gamma) or (pixelsize,FoV,tau), the code will scan randomly the hyperparameter space as many times as the user wants using the variable hyperparameter_numb described below.

 ---